Skip to content

 Communicating expectations

-Some brands fall into the opposite ends of the spectrum where they pander too much to their partners' demands such that they lose control of the partnership.
 It is important that brands clearly spell out their expectations about the campaign and ensure that their partners understand them.
 From the type of content to the frequency of posts, these expectations should be communicated from the start in an influencer campaign brief.
-Check out this useful template we created.

 Centralizing communications

 By centralizing communication, you can say goodbye to messy email threads, DMs, and communication roadblocks and hello to better collaboration!
-For example, from Meltwater’s influencer tool you can:
+For example, from Meltwater’s influencer tool, you can:

 Communication is automatically saved within one interface for complete transparency between you and your influencers.
 That way, you can simply open a campaign and see where each influencer stands at a glance, or identify which tasks have been completed, or which require more focus.